goldobin/e2e4/BACKLOG.md

       Implement a method to terminate a string at a known length.~~ Decided to use asume that slice is allways initialized with zeros.
 - [x] Replace CharSlice_Wrap with CharSlice_Make
-- [ ] Check memory got cleaned with 0's in all cases where memory is allocated from arena.
+- [ ] Check memory got cleaned with 0's in all cases where memory is allocated from the arena.